gokulkrish1045/NLP-CNN-IMAGE-CAPTION-GENERATOR/README.md

-Here's a professional `README.md` for your project with some added emojis to make it visually appealing:

----

 # 🖼️ Image Caption Generator using CNN & LSTM

 Welcome to the **Image Caption Generator** repository!
 This project demonstrates how to generate captions for images using **Convolutional Neural Networks (CNN)** and **Long Short-Term Memory (LSTM)** models, combining computer vision and natural language processing techniques.

 ## 🌟 Project Overview

-In this project, we build an **Image Caption Generator** by leveraging the power of deep learning techniques.
+In this project, I build an **Image Caption Generator** by leveraging the power of deep learning techniques.
 Using a CNN to extract features from images and an LSTM network to generate descriptive captions, we combine the strengths of both models for an end-to-end solution.
 The model is trained and evaluated using the **Flickr dataset**, which provides a vast collection of images and corresponding textual descriptions.

 ## 🚀 Key Features